2 weeks in Sri Lanka, itinerary

-You encounter these 2 temples and spice garden during your road trip form Sigiriya (your base for first 2 nights) to Kandy.
+You encounter these 2 temples and spice garden during your road trip from Sigiriya (your base for first 2 nights) to Kandy.
 Both are religious places and Aluvihare particularly has a rich historical value.
 You can consider adding them to your 2 weeks in Sri Lanka tour if time permits you to do it.
-The travellers need to buy entrance tickets at the Hindu temple while entrance is free at the Aluvihare temple.
+The travellers need to buy entrance tickets at the Hindu temple while the entrance is free at the Aluvihare temple.

 Spice gardens are specially designed small plantations with many varieties of spices and herbs.
 These herbs are extensively used in indigenous medicine known as Ayurveda.
 The visitors do not need to pay any entrance fees here.
-However, they do sell various items such as spices and Ayurveda products to the visitors, which is the main income of the garden management.
-If you are an enthusiast of plant-based products and love to use spices it is worth drop into this places.
+However, they do sell various items such as spices and Ayurveda products to the visitors, which is the main income of garden management.
+If you are an enthusiast of plant-based products and love to use spices it is worth drop into these places.

 Duration of the Cultural triangle tour of the 2 weeks in Sri Lanka itinerary is 4 days, the itinerary as below

 Leave Colombo at 7.00 AM and drive to Sigiriya/Habarana via Kegalle.
 You can make a stop at Pinnawala elephant orphanage if you wish to.
-I suggest you stay around 45 minutes at Pinnawala elephant orphanage to see the feeding, bathing and other activities of the elephants.
+I suggest you stay around 45 minutes at Pinnawala elephant orphanage to see them feeding, bathing and other activities of the elephants.
 Later proceed to the hotel in Habarana via Dambulla making the second stop at Dambulla golden cave temple.

-Dambulla cave temple is one of the major tourist attraction is the country and it is a UNESCO world heritage site.
+Dambulla cave temple is one of the major tourist attraction in the country and it is a UNESCO world heritage site.
 You simply cannot miss it, during your 2 weeks in Sri Lanka, because you do not get any other opportunity to see many dozens of Buddha statues in one place, as well as large extent of painted walls and a ceiling dating back to 1st century BC, like here.
 Read more on Dambulla golden cave temple on my article Dambulla golden cave temple.